OpenSpace/OpenSpace-Docs/content/universe/deep-sky-surveys/abell-galaxy-clusters/index.md

 The Abell Catalog was compiled by George Abell (1927--1983) from the Palomar Sky Survey plates.
 He published the catalog in 1958, and a southern hemisphere survey was posthumously published in 1989 by Harold Corwin (b.1943) and Ronald Olowin (1945--2017).
 Further analysis by Brent Tully (b.
 1943) determined their distance and three-dimensional distribution.

-The distribution of Abell Clusters echoes that of the Tully Galaxies with two lobes on either side of the plane of the Milky Way.
-There is a completeness cut-off that makes the data set look squared off.
+The distribution of Abell Clusters echoes that of the [Tully Galaxies](../../nearby-surveys/tully-galaxies/index) with two lobes on either side of the plane of the Milky Way.
+There is a {term}`completeness` cut-off that makes the data set look squared off.

 Labels with the prefix "ACO" (for Abell, Corwin, Olowin) are present on each point.
 They are designed to show only when points come into the foreground.